jbold569/jbold569/docs/blog/2021-11-02-hello-github-discussions-goodbye-disqus.md

 ---
 disqus: ""
 title: Hello, GitHub Discussions!
 Goodbye, Disqus...
 description: In short, I don't like the free version of Disqus.
-ADs serve a purpose in this world, and they often allow us to enjoy a lot of valuable content at the cost of a portion of our attention.
+Ads serve a purpose in this world, and they often allow us to enjoy a lot of valuable content at the cost of a portion of our attention.
 However, I don't want them on my blog.
 Instead, let's leverage some of the native functionality of GitHub and create a Discussion thread when a new post is published to the blog; all automated, of course.
 publish_date: 2021-11-02
 filename: 2021-11-02-hello-github-discussions-goodbye-disqus
 ---